dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 End Sub

-The WorkRange object variable consists of cells that are common to the user’s selection and the worksheet’s used range.
+The WorkRange object variable consists of cells that are common to the user's selection and the worksheet's used range.
 Therefore, if an entire column is

 selected, WorkRange contains only the cells that are in that column and also within the used area of the worksheet.
-It’s fast and efficient, with no time wasted
+It's fast and efficient, with no time wasted

-on processing cells that are outside the worksheet’s used area.
+on processing cells that are outside the worksheet's used area.

 Prompting for a cell value

-As shown in Figure 14-2, you can use VBA’s InputBox function to get a value from
+As shown in Figure 14-2, you can use VBA's InputBox function to get a value from

 the user.
 Then you can insert that value into a cell.
 The following procedure dem-